scwatts/fastspar/README.md

 GNU make
 ```

-After meet the above requirements, install FastSpar from source can be done with these commands:
+After meeting the above requirements, install FastSpar from source can be done with these commands:
 ```bash
 git clone https://github.com/scwatts/fastspar.git
 cd fastspar